Office of Residence Life Mission

-Located in Laughlin House, this community fosters an equal exchange of culture among all residents of the house.
+Located in Woodland Hall, the Global Citizen Living Learning Community fosters an equal exchange of culture among all residents of the house.
 Special emphasis will be placed on creating intentional connections with international students at Chatham.

 Rachel Carson Environmental LLC

-All undergraduate housing options are supported by residence hall staff, including student Resident Assistants (RAs), Graduate Residence Directors (GRDs), and a full-time professional Residence Life Coordinator, Assistant Director, and Director of Residence Life.
+All undergraduate housing options are supported by residence hall staff, including student Resident Assistants (RAs), Graduate Residence Directors (GRDs), and full-time professional Coordinators of Residence Life, Coordinator of Student Activities & Residence Life, Associate Director of Student Activities & Residence Life, and Director of Residence Life & Student Activities.